There are growing concerns that the UK is headed straight towards another housing market crash.

 This leaves many first time buyers priced out of the market, even if they have a stable income and a deposit.

-Low interest rates have also made borrowing for a mortgage cheaper.
+Low interest rates have also made borrowing for a mortgage cheaper, however with interest rates now rising, people can expect to pay higher costs for their mortgage.

 After the pandemic, there was a surge in demand for houses.